certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 ## Getting started

-To get started, we will clone the reposisory on your local system.
+To get started, we will clone the repository on your local system.

 You can either clone the repository directly, or first fork it, then clone the forked repository: